 Add assignments to Google Classroom stream

-If you have imported your classes from Google Classroom, assignments are automatically added to you Google Classroom stream.
+If you have imported your classes from Google Classroom, assignments are automatically added to your Google Classroom stream.
 You'll also be asked to indicate how many points you'd like the assignment to be worth in your gradebook.
 If you do not see that option, then the class you're assigning to is not a Google Classroom class.

 Add assignments to Schoology